buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElement.md

 # IfcElement

-An element is a generalization of all components that make up a facility.
+An element is a generalization of all components that make up a facility.<!-- end of definition -->

 Elements are physically existent objects, although they might be void elements, such as holes.
 Elements either remain permanently in the facility, or only temporarily, as formwork does.
 Elements can be either assembled on site or pre-manufactured and built in on site.

 > EXAMPLE Examples of elements in a building construction context are walls, floors, windows and recesses.

 The elements can be logically contained by a spatial structure element that constitutes a certain level within a project structure hierarchy (site, building, storey or space).
 This is done by using the _IfcRelContainedInSpatialStructure_ relationship.
 An element can have material and quantity information assigned through the _IfcRelAssociatesMaterial_ and _IfcRelDefinesByProperties_ relationship.

 In addition an element can be declared to be a specific occurrence of an element type (and thereby be defined by the element type properties) using the _IfcRelDefinesByType_ relationship.
 An element can also be defined as an element assembly that is a group of semantically and topologically related elements that form a higher level part of the facility.
 Those element assemblies are defined by virtue of the _IfcRelAggregates_ relationship.

 > EXAMPLE Examples for element assembly are complete Roof Structures, made by several Roof Areas, or a Stair, composed by Flights and Landings.

 Elements that perform the same function may be grouped by an "Element Group By Function".
 It is realized by an instance of _IfcGroup_ with the _ObjectType_ ='ElementGroupByFunction'.

 > HISTORY New entity in IFC1.0

 ## Attributes